Automatic programming: Generative programming

-Generative programming and the related term meta-programming are concepts whereby programs can be written "to manufacture software components in an automated way" just as automation has improved "production of traditional commodities such as garments, automobiles, chemicals, and electronics."
+Generative programming and the related term metaprogramming are concepts whereby programs can be written "to manufacture software components in an automated way" just as automation has improved "production of traditional commodities such as garments, automobiles, chemicals, and electronics."

 The goal is to improve programmer productivity.
 It is often related to code-reuse topics such as component-based software engineering.

 Source-code generation

-Source-code generation is the process of generating source code based on a description of the problem or an ontological model such as a template and is accomplished with a programming tool such as a template processor or an integrated development environment (IDE).
-These tools allow the generation of source code through any of various means.
+Source code generation is the process of generating source code based on a description of the problem or an ontological model such as a template and is accomplished with a programming tool such as a template processor or an integrated development environment (IDE).
+These tools allow generating source code via any of various means.

 Modern programming languages are well supported by tools like Json4Swift (Swift) and Json2Kotlin (Kotlin).

 Programs that could generate COBOL code include: